-- 9.5.3 In case there is no similar course being offered by the University but the course completed at another recognised tertiary institution falls in the Major discipline(s) of the student, the student may be exempted from taking a course in the Major discipline(s) and granted with equivalent credits, if the application is approved. - 9.5.4 A minimum grade C is required for credit transfer of courses taken in undergraduate or sub-degree programmes+.
+- 9.7.1 In case there is a similar course being offered by the University, the student may be exempted from taking the course and granted with equivalent credits, if the application is approved. - 9.7.2 In case there is no similar course being offered by the University, the student may be exempted from taking a free elective course, or in some cases a course in the Core Curriculum if deemed appropriate, and granted with equivalent credits, if the application is approved. - 9.7.3 In case there is no similar course being offered by the University but the course completed at another recognised tertiary institution falls in the Major discipline(s) of the student, the student may be exempted from taking a course in the Major discipline(s) and granted with equivalent credits, if the application is approved. - 9.7.4 A minimum grade C is required for credit transfer of courses taken in undergraduate or sub-degree programmes+.

-9.6 Course Exemption
+9.8 Course Exemption